apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 2. https://azure.microsoft.com/de-de/blog/managing-concurrency-in-microsoft-azure-storage-2/

 `fs.azure.list.max.results`: listStatus API fetches the FileStatus information from server in a page by page manner.
-The config used to set the maxResults URI param which sets the page size(maximum results per call).
+The config is used to set the maxResults URI param which sets the page size(maximum results per call).
 The value should be >  0.
 By default, this will be 5000.
 Server has a maximum value for this parameter as 5000.
 So even if the config is above 5000 the response will only